Introduction

 Next Steps

-The inference process involves using a trained model to make predictions on new, unseen data.
-It typically follows these steps:
+You can use a trained model to make predictions on new, unseen data.
+The model uses a process called inference, and it typically follows these steps:

 This process allows the model to generalize its learned knowledge to make accurate predictions on new data.

-You can inference in PyTorch using the previously saved model.
-To display results, you can use matplotlib.
+You can run inference in PyTorch using the previously-saved model.
+You can then use matplotlib

 pip install matplotlib